PennyLeScroche/Hero-Princesses/index.md

 For Example:

 - I sometimes struggle with math
-- I sometimes struggle with not being the best
+- I sometimes struggle with not being the center of attention
-- I sometimes struggle with my hands not working
+- I sometimes struggle with my hands shaking
-- I sometimes struggle with a curse that slowly turns me to stone
+- I sometimes struggle with hurting people in pursuit of my goals
 - I sometimes struggle with my magic backfiring on me
-- I sometimes struggle with wanting to have all the gems in the kingdom
+- I sometimes struggle with a greed for gemstones
-- I sometimes struggle with pushing myself too hard to please other
+- I sometimes struggle with pushing myself too hard to please others
 - I sometimes struggle with staying motivated when something goes wrong

 Set both of your struggles to d6